MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 We've compiled a list of frequently asked questions and provided brief answers to help you get to your information quickly.

-## I created a guest user in Azure Active Directory, but the user is unable to access Dynamics 365 Customer Voice.
+## I created a guest user in Microsoft Entra ID, but the user is unable to access Dynamics 365 Customer Voice.

 Guest user access isn't supported in Dynamics 365 Customer Voice.
 You must create a new user in your tenant and then provide access to the new user.